miladfarca/algorithms/README.md

-# algorithms
+# Algorithms
-My solution to some logic problems
+My solutions to some logic problems.